Academic Calendar

 Pre- or corequisite(s): None.

-Students will build on basic skills acquired in Mandarin 101 and continue to develop oral, listening, reading, and writing skills and to further explore Chinese culture.
+Students build on basic skills and continue to develop oral, listening, reading, and writing skills and to develop a deeper understanding of Chinese culture.

 MAND 201